 Take everything I say with an open mind because I am not trying to tell you what you should or shouldn’t do, but rather give you information and insight as to where I am.

-1. Don’t compare yourself to people that are younger than you: this is something that I’ve been doing for as long as I can remember and it doesn’t always end well.
+This is something that I’ve been doing for as long as I can remember and it doesn’t always end well.
 It’s hard to stop, but I’m going to tell you this, comparing yourself to other people will only hinder you.
 Remember, the only person you need to compare yourself or compete with is you and no one else.

-2. Proceed with caution: I know that sounds like a cliche thing to say but it’s how I’m feeling right now.
+I know that sounds like a cliche thing to say but it’s how I’m feeling right now.
 I have seen plenty of people injure themselves at the gym because they do things without thinking it through.

 Crossfit is not just about having the strength and moving weights a little more quickly but using your brain as well.
 If you don’t use your brain and lapse in focus, you could injure yourself.